- 24 October 2010 | Surfing

 “I have had so much support from all the people here and also from all the people at home.
 It is really special and I want to say thanks to all of them for their support.
 I have taken the whole event heat by heat and tried not to think about my opponents and just focus on my surfing and the work ahead to be done.”

 In a somewhat different approach to such a major final, Collazo explains their pre-final preparations.

 “It was a different final because we tossed a coin to see who would have the first wave.
 Normally you are really stressed and earlier there was a lot of pressure in the quarters and the semis but in the final we were talking and looking back to the beach amazed at all the people who had come down to watch us.”

-Runner-up, Gony Zubizarreta was on a role this morning after eliminating ASP Dream Tour surfer and local favourite Tiago Pires (PRT) in the quarter-finals with another come from behind performance.
+Runner-up, Gony Zubizarreta was on a roll this morning after eliminating ASP Dream Tour surfer and local favorite Tiago Pires (PRT) in the quarter-finals with another come from behind performance.
 Smashing out a 9.87, the highest single wave score of the event, Zubizarreta threatened to go all the way.